 We have a number of posts on image transfer on Ceramic Arts Network, including this laser toner transfer technique from Lauren Karle and this cool technique using a commercial product called pyrofoto.
-And just when I thought I had seen everything, I found Naomi Clement's cool technique in the latest issue of Pottery Making Illustrated.
+And just when I thought I had seen everything, I found Naomi Clement's cool technique in the Pottery Making Illustrated archive.

 Decorating the Platter

 All of my work is decorated using a combination of underglazes, slip, and newsprint resist, with the majority of the decorating done at the leather-hard stage.
 I use Amaco Velvet underglazes, because I like how evenly they apply as well as the variety of bright colors available.